bwoakley/Hiking_in_Phoenix/README.md

 The reason we compute this aggregated table is to clean the records.
 Since the sensors are known to give inaccurate reports some days, we believe that aggregating the data will average out those inaccurate readings.
 The average __Count__ should more precisely reflect the true __Count__ for each site.
 This allows for a better linear regression fit (depending on the site) with less noise, as we will see in our "Visualization with Tableau" section below.

+The other two files in the __SQL_code__ folder use similar SQL queries.
+Namely, __popular_hiking_weekend.sql__ computes the average hiker __Count__ on weekdays versus weekends, aggregated monthly.
+Lastly, __popular_hiking_aggregateTemp__ computes the average hiker __Count__ aggregated over __Site__ and __MaxT__.

 ## Visualization with Tableau

-See the [Phoenix Hiking Viz](https://public.tableau.com/views/PhoenixHikingViz/PopularHiking?:language=en-US&:display_count=n&:origin=viz_share_link) on my Tableau Public profile
+See the [Phoenix Hiking Viz](https://public.tableau.com/views/PhoenixHikingViz/PopularHiking?:language=en-US&:display_count=n&:origin=viz_share_link) on my Tableau Public profile.
+This visualization is a story with two pages.
+The first page is:

 ![image](Images/story_1.jpg)

+We now wish to discuss the insights gained from this page of the visualization.

+The second page of the story is:

 ![image](Images/story_2.jpg)

+Concerning the insights gained from this page of the visualization.

 ## References
 - [ ] The Hiking Trails Counter data set is found at: [City of Phoenix's Open Data Portal](https://www.phoenixopendata.com/dataset/hiking-trail-usage/resource/aa4e2a08-c0ad-4fc4-bee9-44c2d85a58fa)
 - [ ]  The Phoenix Sky Harbor Daily Temps data set is found at: [City of Mesa's Data Portal](https://citydata.mesaaz.gov/Environmental-and-Sustainability/Phoenix-Sky-Harbor-Daily-Temps/5auc-zhuc)